 This is one of the contents that is of great interest to media agencies inside and outside the province at the October 2023 press conference organized by the Provincial Party Committee's Propaganda Department this afternoon (October 31).

 After more than 10 years of operation, in the context of strong development of local socio-economic sectors, especially Vinh Tan Power Center and Vinh Tan International Port, which are key economic projects of the Central and the province, there is an overlap in the waters of the marine reserve.
-This not only greatly affects the function of the reserve, making it difficult to meet the set conservation goals, but also affects the implementation of the above projects in this area.
-In addition, the assessment of the operational efficiency of the marine reserve after 10 years of operation to make appropriate adjustments in management work, towards sustainable development has not been carried out.
+This not only greatly affects the function of the reserve, making it difficult to meet the proposed conservation goals, but also affects the implementation of the above projects in this area.
+In addition, the assessment of the operational efficiency of the Marine Reserve after 10 years of operation to make appropriate adjustments in management work, towards sustainable development has not been carried out.

 Hon Cau Marine Protected Area is one of 16 Marine Protected Areas of Vietnam, not only beautiful in natural landscape but also highly appreciated for its biodiversity, showing the diversity of aquatic organisms, benthic animals, seaweed, seagrass, corals, fish, invertebrates, mammals, birds, reptiles, sea turtles...
 Hon Cau is assessed by researchers to have an extremely important position, being a large fishing ground of Vietnam.

-Mr. VAN
+Mr. Van

 Source